raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 In summary, the Mockingbird is a _recursive combinator_: It takes a function that is not directly recursive, and makes it recursive by passing the subject function to itself as a parameter.
 This has the effect of removing a hard-coded dependency between the subject function and itself, which allows us to decorate it with functionality like memoization.

-All together, it is another tool in our "composeable functions" toolbox, increasing reuse by decoupling functions from their decoration.
+The Mockingbird is another tool in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.

 ---